 The best way to test micronutrient levels is with the Spectracell Micronutrient Test.
 This test measures functional deficiencies of micronutrients at the cellular level and gives the most comprehensive nutritional analysis available.
 This allows you to use targeted supplementation to address any deficiencies.

 Gastroparesis is a chronic disorder of the stomach where there is delayed emptying.
 This prevents food from moving through the digestive system properly.
 Common causes include diabetes, damage to the vagus nerve, certain medications, neurological issues, and idiopathic causes.

 One of the best ways to help control the symptoms of gastroparesis is to modify your daily eating habits.
 Consume smaller meals with easy to digest foods.
 Chew your food well and eat in a relaxed environment.

 Testing can be extremely valuable in determining the health of your gut and the underlying cause of your gastroparesis symptoms.
-Once the underlying cause is identified, you can use diet, targeted supplementation, and lifestyle strategies to help improve gastroparesis.
+Once the underlying cause is identified, you can use diet, targeted supplementation, and lifestyle strategies to help support your health.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 At my clinic, we offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.